cltl-students/alessandra_polimeno_clustering_fragmentation/README.md

 ## Acknowledgements
 The Fragmentation metric that is implemented is developed by Sanne Vrijenhoek.
 For further reading see:
-- S. Vrijenhoek, M. Kaya, N. Metoui, J. M ̈oller, D. Odijk, and N. Helberger.
+- S. Vrijenhoek, M. Kaya, N. Metoui, J. Möller, D. Odijk, and N. Helberger.
 Recommenders with a mission: assessing diversity in news recommendations.
 In Proceedings of the 2021 Conference on Human Information Interaction and Retrieval, pages 173–183, 2021.